giantswarm/docs/src/content/use-the-api/management-api/creating-workload-clusters/aws/index.md

 In order to review if a resource has been marked for deletion you can check if the resource has the attribute `deletionTimestamp` in the `metadata` field.

 The whole deletion process can take up to one hour.

+If you would like to protect your clusters from accidental deletion, take a look at our [deletion prevention mechanism]({{< relref "/advanced/deletion-prevention" >}}).